widesky/docs/content/en/reference/clis/widesky-editor/common.md

 In the event that authentication fails, `--debug --http-debug` can be useful to see what went wrong.

-### TLS options

-* `--tls-verify TLS_VERIFY`: Turn off TLS verification, or specify an alternate certificate chain.
-If set to `skip`, all TLS verification is turned off (**strongly** not recommended).

-#### Verifying Let's Encrypt "test" certificates

-Download the [Fake LE Root X1](https://letsencrypt.org/certs/fakelerootx1.pem) from Let's Encrypt website to a directory on your workstation, and specify its local path as `TLS_VERIFY`.

 ### WideSky server URI and credentials

 * `--uri URI`: Sets the base address of the WideSky server, e.g. `https://example.on.widesky.cloud/widesky/`